socrata/datasync/resources/faq-common-problems.md

 bodyclass: homepage
 ---

+### DataSync keeps failing with "field-not-in-dataset."
+What can I do to fix this?

+Typically, this is caused for one of three reasons:
+- You're referencing the display names in your control file
+- You haven't specified all of the fields in the dataset.
+- Your CSV contains more columns than the dataset.

+To fix the first two bullets, verify that the column names in your control file match the field names in the dataset, and that the list is comprehensive.

+To fix the latter, either remove the column from your dataset, or use the ignoreColumns option found in the [control file]({{ site.root }}/resources/ftp-control-config.html) guide.

 ### What does this error mean? ‘java.lang.UnsupportedClassVersionError: com/socrata/exceptions/SodaError : Unsupported major.minor version 51.0’

 Your version of Java is too old, you should update to at least Java 7.
 Get the [latest version of Java here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).